 The real highlight, though, is the restaurant, laid out under trees bedecked with fairylights, and overseen by the super-friendly owner Oscar and his expert staff.
 The menu is fabulous, with pear and walnut tarts and lobster and chicken bake among the Catalan favourites; wines are similarly up to par.
 In the peak of summer the restaurant also runs a beach bar, open until the sun drops into the silvery sea.

-- The food is worth the drive alone, some of Catalonia's best; we last visited in 2013 and feasted on straight-from-the-sea fish and rock mussels, grilled and steamed to perfection
+- The food is worth the drive alone, some of Catalonia's best; we feasted on straight-from-the-sea fish and rock mussels, grilled and steamed to perfection

 - Fantastic sea views from the rooms' shared terrace

 - All you can hear are the birds in the trees and the waves splashing the shore; the ambiance is super-relaxing

 - Wonderful walks that lead out from the front door, and great snorkelling/diving in crystal-clear waters; you can plunge straight into the Med from the harbour below the hotel

 - Owner Oscar is charming and helpful, stopping to chat over dinner, and pleased to give advice on the region to hotel guests

 - No children under 12 (a high for many!)

 - Rooms are fairly simple, and can be noisy during the evenings due to their position above the buzzy restaurant

 - No pool, and you're left to your own devices from 4.30-7.30pm (this isn't a full-service hotel), but Oscar is at the end of a phone for emergencies